 The care services directory was devised by Which? as part of the Which?
 Later Life Care website.
-It enables you to search for local care homes, home care agencies and support groups for people living with dementia.
+It enables you to search for local care homes, home care agencies and support groups for people living with dementia and carers of people with a mental, physical or health need.
 The directory contains data from the following sources.

 This data is from the four UK care regulators, which inspect and support care services to ensure they are safe for the people who use them.

 - In England: Care Quality Commission (CQC)

 - In Northern Ireland: Regulation and Quality Improvement Authority (RQIA)

 Information provided by CQC and Care Inspectorate Wales contains public sector information licensed under the Open Government Licence v.2.0.

 In addition, care homes have the facility to add descriptions of their services and facilities to the care services directory.
 We collect this through a form stored here on the Later Life Care website.
 Care home managers and administrators wishing to find out more can do so on our page for care service providers.